 Our number one request with campaigning activities: Keep it Professional, Keep it Positive.

-Throughout the elections process, candidates must keep track of all campaign expenditures and revenue-sources (from the candidate and from all campaigning groups on behalf of the candidate) in a ledger supplied by the Commission.
-Within three (3) business days after voting ends, all candidates must submit their ACEC-supplied ledger to the Commission via the financial statement form.
-The Commission may ask for all receipts for expenditures and revenue-sources from Candidates.
+Throughout the elections process, candidates must keep track of all campaign expenditures and revenue-sources (from the candidate and from all campaigning groups on behalf of the candidate) in a ledger supplied by The Campus Elections Team.
+Within three (3) business days after voting ends, all candidates must submit this ledger to The Campus Elections Team via the financial statement form.
+The Campus Elections Team may ask for all receipts for expenditures and revenue-sources from candidates.

 Exceeding these limits or failing to submit the financial statement may result in a candidate's disqualification from the election and ineligibility to assume office.

 Write in options may be present for any election, and will always be present if the number of candidates for a particular election is less than the number of open seats.
-Write-in Candidates are subject to the same Campaigning rules as Candidates who file with the Commission.
-Write-in candidates must also satisfy the eligibility requirements as determined by the organization utilizing ACEC.
+Write-in Candidates are subject to the same campaigning rules as candidates who file with the Campus Elections Team.
+Write-in candidates must also satisfy the eligibility requirements as determined by the organization utilizing Campus Elections.